ousou/pong-game-js/README.md

 Pong
 ====

-A simple HTML5/JavaScript pong game
+A simple HTML5/JavaScript pong game.
+Can be played at https://ousou.github.io/pong-game-js/.